-The Hoka One One Carbon X shoe is our favorite Hoka One One for it’s excellent responsiveness.
-Customers have described this shoe as “effortless cruising”.
+The Hoka One One Carbon X shoe is our favorite Hoka One One.
+While Hokas are revered for their cushioning, we love this shoe for it’s excellent responsiveness.
+Customers have described this shoe as “effortless cruising.”

 The carbon fiber plate in the Carbon X helps propel you forward during your toe-off and gives you great acceleration.
 The placement of the plate ensures a smooth transition through your entire gait, so you get a smooth ride with fantastic energy return.

-The PROFLY X foam in the Carbon X is Hoka One One’s lightest and most resilient foam.
-The cushioning is less than what you might get in other categories of shoe, but I consider it plush for a racing shoe.
-If speed is what you’re going for this shoe excels.
+The PROFLY X foam is Hoka One One’s lightest and most resilient.
+The cushioning is less than what you might get in other models, but I consider it plush for a racing shoe.
+If speed is what you’re going for (and who isn’t?), this shoe excels.

 The single layer mesh offers excellent breathability in the upper.
-The shoe has excellent stability with the wider forefoot platform.
-You also get a super comfy and spacious fit in the forefoot with the wider design.
+The shoe has excellent stability with a wider forefoot platform.
+You also get a super-comfy and spacious fit in the forefoot with the wider design.

-If you are a fan of Hoka One Ones and looking for a racing shoe, look no further than the clean and fast Carbon X.
+If you are a fan of Hoka One One and looking for a racing shoe, look no further than the clean and fast Carbon X.

 - Extremely responsive

 - Supportive over any distance